1. PINK panic

 4. Tackle Me Elmo

-He had to get his blood tested every six months for two years after the incident to make sure he didn't get any diseases from her.
-People are [bleep]ing crazy.
+He had to get his blood tested every six months for two years after that incident to make sure he didn't get any diseases from her.

 5. In the rough at the golf shop

-The only thing we could do is take every transaction manually.
-Write down SKUs, calculate tax, and use the old credit card swipers for three hours.
+The only thing we could do was take every transaction manually.
+Write down SKUs, calculate tax and use the old credit card swipers.
+This went on for three hours.

 I never worked retail during Black Friday again.

 I've never been booed in my life.
-Forty-plus people booed at me as I closed my register.
+Forty-ish customers actually booed at me as I closed my register.

 7. Bacon a real spectacle of things